 What are the benefits of RPA?

 An RPA bot can eliminate human error from data processing tasks to create more accurate documents and reports.
-They can also run 24/7 without fatigue, so your data entry and processing duties can be completed outside of business hours, significantly increasing the throughput to reduce costs and billable units to increase profitability.
+They can also run 24/7 without fatigue, so your data entry and heavy-duty processing tasks can be completed outside of business hours, which will significantly increase your throughput to reduce costs and billable units to increase profitability.

-This also gives your staff the opportunity to focus on more complex and higher-value tasks, such as providing expertise to your clients, dedicating more time to building relationships, and creating space in their schedules to follow up on leads and bring more business into your firm.
+This frees up your staff can be upskilled and trained on more complex and higher-value tasks, such as providing expertise to your clients, dedicating more time to building relationships, and creating space in their schedules to follow up on leads and bring more business into your firm.

 Unchaining your employees from desk-based repetitive tasks will also likely improve staff morale, reduce staff turnover, and cut down the associated recruitment and training costs.

-RPA can also drastically improve your turnaround times, which means you’ll be able to provide much faster service that is even more accurate than before.
-This can help you to improve your competitive advantage.
+For your customers, RPA can also drastically improve your turnaround times, which means you’ll be able to provide much faster service that is even more accurate than before, contributing to your operational efficiency which can give your business a competitive advantage.

 What actually is RPA?

 RPA is essentially a software platform to configure bots that can automatically perform repetitive business processes that traditionally required human intervention.
-These bots can be used to capture data from digitised paper documents, and interpret that data for entry into accounting software applications.
+These bots can be embedded into your platforms like ERPs, CRMs or it can simply extract data that’s shown on your screen, for example capturing text from digitised/scanned paper documents, transforming that into data and interpreting that data for entry into software applications.

 For example, accounting staff may have previously been called upon to enter data from paper invoices and bank statements into a spreadsheet or other accounting software.
 Now a document scanner can digitise those same paper documents and your RPA bot will recognise different types of data, use that data to populate accounting software applications, and even test or analyse that data – all without human intervention.